joey-ma/yoyoyojoe.github.io/src/pages/about.md

 <!-- React, Node, Express, PostgreSQL, and MongoDB.  -->

-Passionate about learning new technologies, solving complex problems, and actively contributing to open-source tools.
+Passionate about learning new technologies, solving complex problems, and actively contributing to open-source products.

 <!-- In addition, I believe in lifelong learning and am always picking up something new. -->